MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-sources.md

 ## Add a data source

-Refer to the detailed articles on how to add a data source, depending on which option you choose.
+Refer to the detailed articles for how to add a data source, depending on which option you choose.

 You can add a data source in three main ways: